stackbone.database

 Escape hatch

-Everything client.database does is plain Drizzle.
+Everything stackbone.database does is plain Drizzle.
 The connection string (STACKBONE_POSTGRES_URL) is injected into the container, and nothing stops you from instantiating Drizzle (or postgres-js) directly when you need a feature the SDK does not surface yet:

 import { drizzle } from 'drizzle-orm/postgres-js';